 And for the record, my husband was not thrilled when I ordered this as our app, but he loved it and ate more than I wanted him to.
 And my version, well, sadly, I didn’t make enough to share.
 So the jury is still out…but I am totally ok with my choice on that.

-- 1 large head of cauliflower (it should yield 4 cups of florets)
+- 1 large head cauliflower 4 cups of florets

 - 3 tablespoons coconut aminos

 - 1.5 tablespoon rice vinegar